kneyugn/the-scaffolder/README.md

 In general, the steps are as followed.
 1. API call to Github to make a template repository out of "kneyugn/the-scaffolder" template.
 Only worfklow files are carried over at this point.
 1. API call to Github to add "write" access to permissions workflow endpoint.
-1. API call to fire "repository_request" event with "templating|angular|dotnet" scaffold type and with the custom client_payload.
+1. API call to fire " repository_dispatch" event with "templating|angular|dotnet" scaffold type and with the custom client_payload.
 This will trigger the workflow and call the CLI commands or do some templating before doing a git commit and push to the current repository.

 ### 1. Make the repository from template